 Of Project HANDS' numerous achievements under her leadership, her proudest accomplishment is having helped to construct an organization that pursues work that truly matters, and makes a tangible impact on a daily basis.

 Barbara holds a BA Degree in Architecture from Kingston School of Architecture, Kingston University, London, and a Master's Degree in Creative Writing from the University of British Columbia.

 George Maryniak, MD

 George's first exposure to medical volunteer work in the developing world was in 2001 with Poco a Poco in Antigua, Guatemala.
 He subsequently worked with Health for Humanity before he co-founded Project HANDS with his wife Barbara and daughter Tanya in 2006.

-George has been practicing anesthesia for over 30 years.
+George has been practicing anesthesia for over 40 years.
 He obtained his medical degree and anesthesia training in London, England.
 He and his family emigrated to Canada in 1989.
-After many years as a staff anesthesiologist at Surrey Memorial Hospital, he currently works at two private surgical facilities and an oral surgery office, providing day care anesthesia.
+After many years as a staff anesthesiologist at Surrey Memorial Hospital, he currently works at a private surgical facility and several dental offices, providing procedural sedation and day care anesthesia.

 He has been the Medical Director for Project HANDS since inception.

 Inspired by his son James's volunteer work in Kenya, Andrew joined the board in 2014.
 He served as Treasurer from 2015 - 2017, and was appointed Chairperson in 2017.